The Sun's Supergranulation: Observational characterization

-The horizontal velocity needs to be completed by the vertical velocity.
-This latter quantity is unfortunately much harder to extract, because the signal is noised by the 5~min oscillations and by the presence of magnetic field concentrations at supergranule boundaries, where up and downflows tend to be localised (see Section~\ref{obsmag} below). \cite{november89,november94} advocated that this vertical component was in fact the mesogranulation that he detected some years before on radial velocities at disc centre \citep{november81}.
+It has been known from Dopplergrams for very long that the supergranulation flow field is largely dominated by its horizontal component.
+The 300--400~m/s estimates above refer to this component.
+The vertical component of supergranulation flows is much smaller and has proven much harder to measure, notably because the corresponding signal is mixed with the much stronger 5~min signal of acoustic solar oscillations, and polluted by the presence of magnetic field concentrations at supergranule boundaries, where up and downflows tend to be localized (see Sect.~\ref{obsmag} below). \cite{november89,november94} advocated that this vertical component was in fact the mesogranulation that he detected some years before on radial velocities at disc centre \citep{november81}.
 The rms value of this quantity was then estimated to be 60~m/s.
-More recently this quantity was evaluated using the SOHO/MDI data by \cite{hathaway2002}.
-They derived an estimate of 30~m/s.
-This value is in line with the results of \cite{R_etal10} obtained from Hinode/SOT data using power spectra of line-of-sight velocities.
+This quantity was more precisely evaluated using the SOHO/MDI data. \cite{hathaway2002} derived an estimate of 30~m/s while \cite{duvall_birch10} found a very low rms value around 4~m/s with upwelling velocities of 10~m/s.
+Similarly, power spectra of line-of-sight velocities from Hinode/SOT data derived by \cite{R_etal10} point to a rms vertical velocity of 10~m/s at the scale of supergranulation, however, with low statistics.
+The recent global analysis of SDO/HMI surface data by \cite{rincon_etal17} aiming at disentangling the three components of the velocity and the corresponding spectra (Fig.~\ref{figure:spectra}b), points to a value of no more than 20--30~m/s for the radial/vertical velocity field at supergranulation scales.
+Only an upper bound can be inferred from such surface measurements as it is very difficult to isolate the weak signal from this slow flow component in the data.
+Recent helioseismic measurements by \cite{greer_etal16} point to a typical vertical flow field of the order 40~m/s in the first few Mm below the surface.
+Whatever the exact value, the results show that the vertical amplitude of the flow is at best ten times smaller than the horizontal one, emphasizing once again the strong anisotropy of the supergranulation flow.